TheFauxDreamer/libgpod/README.md

 I only intend to official support the iPod Classic Video (5th gen), others should work but I won't be implementing fixes for issues on other devices.
 Feel free to fork it yourself or submit and request with the fixes.

-# WebPod - macOS Native Build
+# MacPod - macOS Native Build

 Manage your iPod's music library through a mac app.